Alvin Yeo: Legal

-Yeo was the chairman and senior partner of WongPartnership.
+Yeo was the chairman and senior partner of WongPartnership, a position he occupied from 2007.
+Prior to this, he was Managing Partner of the firm.
+A distinguished lawyer who has been described as brilliant and warm, Yeo tripled the size of WongPartnership during his tenure there and was inducted into the Hall of Fame by Legal 500 in 2021.
+He also developed its regional network in Asean, China and the Middle East.

 Business

 After Peter Lim owned Valencia CF in 2014, he appointed a new board of directors which included Yeo.
 Yeo held the directorship until his death in 2022.

 Personal life

 Yeo was married to Chan Hee Lien and had two children.
 He died on 30 July 2022 from cancer, aged 60.
+He was an Arsenal fan, who enjoyed watching football.